FStarLang/PoP-in-FStar/book/part3/part3_typeclasses.rst

 Typeclasses are a flexible way to structure programs in an abstract and generic style.
-Not only can this make program construction more modular, in can also make proofs and reasoning more abstract, particularly when typeclasses contain not just methods but also properties characterizing how those methods ought to behave.
+Not only can this make program construction more modular, it can also make proofs and reasoning more abstract, particularly when typeclasses contain not just methods but also properties characterizing how those methods ought to behave.
 Reasoning abstractly can make proofs simpler: for example, if the monoid-ness of